Chromium

 Location

-Here is how to specify the directory path where the Chromium binaries are extracted:
+Here is how to change the directory where JxBrowser will extract the binaries:

 It can be done either by System.setProperty() method: